Meet Our People

 Research

-Rebekah Ohara is a PhD candidate in the Forestry and Natural Resources Department at Purdue University focusing on the pathways and opportunities for community-managed forests in Hawai‘i.
-She is the CEO for the Akaka Foundation for Tropical Forests, a nonprofit organization with a vision of vibrant forest communities alive with the voices of Hawai‘i from one generation to the next.
+Rebekah Ohara completed her PhD in the Department Forestry and Natural Resources at Purdue University during 2024, focusing on the pathways and opportunities for community-managed forests in Hawai‘i.
+She is the President and CEO for the Akaka Foundation for Tropical Forests, a nonprofit organization with a vision of vibrant forest communities alive with the voices of Hawai‘i from one generation to the next.
 Rebekah received her B.A. in Anthropology in 2009 from Humboldt State University (HSU), and in 2013 she completed her M.A. in Social Science at HSU’s Environment and Community Program, focusing on the social and ecological considerations of tropical forest conservation in Ecuador.
 Rebekah previously served as a Teacher’s Assistant and Field Guide for HSU’s Primate Field School at the Organization for Tropical Studies in Costa Rica.

 Research